Vamsism78-bitra/Ireland-Crime-Data-Analysis-Project-2019-2023/README.md

 # Crime Data Analysis Project

 ## Project Overview
-This project analyzes crime trends in Ireland using two datasets: `source1` :`crime_data_set1` and `source 2` : `crime_data_set2`.
-The data has been processed, cleaned, and joined using Azure Data Factory, resulting in a consolidated dataset named `sink` : `today.csv`.
+This project analyzes crime trends in Ireland using two datasets `crime_data_set1`(`source1`) and `crime_data_set2`(`source2`).
+The data has been processed, cleaned, and joined using Azure Data Factory, resulting in a consolidated dataset named `today.csv`(`sink`).
 The analysis aims to provide actionable insights into crime patterns, distribution, and hotspots across Ireland.

 ---